tianbo-xie/lab/content/authors/brynn/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Grad Students
+  - Undergrad Researchers
 ---

-Sophia is a
+Brynn is a